abstractmachine/RPI4-OF11-OpenCV4.5-Instructions/README.md

 Note: that we will be using raw OpenCV calls, and not depending on the openFrameworks libraries that are out of date and not well maintained.
 Plus, we want to use "as-is" the latest OpenCv C++ examples found online and in computer vision forums, courses, books, and training guides.

+You will find a lot of the latest neural network fancy fancy is mostly written in Python; but more and more is available in C++, especially for people working with smaller "on the edge" machine learning such as us and our Raspberry Pi configuration.
+OpenCV does not have all the latest Deep Learning integrated, but it has a lot that you can work with and has accelerated integration of neural network code over the past few years.
+If you are interrested in this aspect, a good starting poing is here: [](https://github.com/spmallick/learnopencv)

 Note: I have yet to figure out how to install openFrameworks on Raspberry OS 64.
 According to Q-Engineering, you can get significant speed increases with 64-bit Raspberry OS, so I will have to figure this out at some time.
 Cf. [](https://qengineering.eu/install-opencv-4.5-on-raspberry-64-os.html)

 ## Raspberry Pi 4